State Library of Western Australia: History

 Between 1964 and 2002 the organisation was known as the Library and Information Service of Western Australia.
-This reflected the Library Board's broader operations beyond the walls of the library, particularly in encouraging the development of public library services throughout the state.
+This reflected the board's broader operations beyond the walls of the library, particularly in encouraging the development of public library services throughout the state.
 In July 2002, the library once again became known as the State Library of Western Australia.

 By the late 1970s, the library had grown sufficiently that staff were working from ten different sites and annexes in the city.
 Planning was undertaken for a new building as part of the development of the Perth Cultural Centre.
 In 1985 the library's current home, the Alexander Library Building, was opened.
-It is named after Professor Fred Alexander, the first chairman of the Library Board of Western Australia.
+It is named after Fred Alexander, the first chairman of the Library Board of Western Australia.

 The State Archives (later called the Public Records Office) was established as a separate unit in 1988, and the State Records Office of Western Australia was created as a separate entity to the library in 2000 with the passing of the State Records Act 2000.
-Responsibility for the collection and management of public records was transferred to SRO, although it remains co-located with the State Library in the Alexander Library Building.
+Responsibility for the collection and management of public records was transferred to the State Records Office of Western Australia, although it remains co-located with SLWA in the Alexander Library Building.